 isegment = 1*( ipchar )

-sub-delims and pct-encoded are defined in RFC 3986 and iunreserved and ipchar are defined in RFC 3987.
+In this ABNF, sub-delims and pct-encoded are defined in RFC 3986 and iunreserved and ipchar are defined in RFC 3987.

-The authority component contains an embedded IRI that points to a package.
+The authority component (iauthority) contains an embedded IRI that points to a package.
+See 8.3.4 for the procedure for transforming the IRI for the package to permit embedding in the pack IRI as the authority component.
 The authority component shall not reference a package embedded in another package.

-[Note: The definition of the authority component requires that the colon character (:) be escaped as %3c.
-However, in the proposed registration of the pack scheme, an unescaped colon (:) character was mistakenly used. end note]

-The optional path component identifies a particular part within the package.
+The optional path component (ipath) identifies a particular part within the package.
 When the path component is missing, the resource identified by the pack IRI is the package as a whole.
 [M7.2]

-The optional query component in a pack IRI is not used when resolving the IRI to a part.
+A pack IRI might have a query component (as specified in RFC 3986).
+A query component in a pack IRI is not used when resolving the IRI to a part.

-A pack IRI might have a fragment identifier as specified in RFC 3987.
+A pack IRI might have a fragment component (as specified in RFC 3986).
 If present, this fragment applies to whatever resource the pack IRI identifies.

 [Example: